bonafid3/FourierGL/README.md

 When Qt is ready, launch Qt Creator and open the .pro file from your computer and compile the source.

-Use W,S,A,D keys for camera movement and left mouse draf for changing camera angle.
+Use W,S,A,D keys for camera movement and left mouse drag for changing camera angle.

 Have fun!